IAM Myth: Do-It-Yourself IDM

 The Network

 Albeit all of the complexities of provisioning it may still be possible to create and maintain a DIY solution for relatively simple solutions.
 This is especially attractive for smaller telcos and service providers.
 Almost all the identities are the same, access control rules are simple, it does not change too frequently.
-But the worst enemy of of such solution is the very thing that feeds it: the network.
+But the worst enemy of such solution is the very thing that feeds it: the network.
 Network is not reliable.
 Communication errors and time-outs happen all the time.
 This is usually not a problem when the number of identities is low.
 Occasional problems can be easily fixed manually if they happen once per month.
 But this all changes when the number of identities grows.
 If there is an error every day then it is not feasible to handle that manually.
 The system administration effort grows.
 But this is only the tip of the iceberg.
-Such errors means that a customer does not have access to the service or someone has an access where he should not.
+Such errors mean that a customer does not have access to the service or someone has an access where he should not.
 The collateral damage is huge.
 Therefore the script must be designed to handle all the errors well.
 This may sound as an easy task but it is not.
 The number of cases that needs handling multiply very quickly.
 Script libraries are chronically bad at error handling.
 Try to look up documentation of your scripting language and try to figure out how to distinguish "already exist" error from a timeout.
 This is expected: scripting languages are designed for quick prototyping.
 They are not designed for strict error handling and recovery.
 And just think about how you are going to test such scenarios.
 And re-test.
 And re-test.
 After every change.

 The Solution

 DIY is a good start.
 It can work for a very simple and very static scenarios.
 But once the script grows beyond the 100 lines of code it is time to think about a different approach.
-Get a identity management system.
+Get an identity management system.
 It does not need to be a big expensive system.
 There is a couple of nice open-source systems to choose from.
 Open source system has an additional advantage that you can customize it to your exact needs.

 If you have a time available to develop an identity management solution then do not start from a scratch.
 The amount of work required to do it is huge.
 It is at least ten times more than you currently expect.
 You will not be able to finish it and your work is very likely to be wasted.
 Find an existing open source project and join forces.
 You will get a huge benefit from existing code base which will allow you to start quickly.
 And you can always modify the code to customize it to your needs - and contribute that back to the community.